Orange, Mint, and Fennel Seed Salad

 - 3 radishes, thinly sliced

-- Heat a small skillet over low heat; toast the fennel seeds in the hot skillet, moving continually, until just lightly browned and fragrant.
+- Heat a small skillet over low heat; toast the fennel seeds in the hot skillet, moving continually, until just lightly browned and fragrant, 2 to 4 minutes.

 - Lightly crush fennel seeds with a mortar and pestle.